shivaat/discriminative_attribute/README.md

 # Finding Discriminative Attributes
-Code and documentation for the SemEval 2018 shared task 'Capturing Discriminative Attributes'
+Code and documentation for the SemEval 2018 shared task 'Capturing Discriminative Attributes':

+Shiva Taslimipoor, Omid Rohanian, Le An Ha, Gloria Corpas, Ruslan Mitkov: Wolves at SemEval-2018 Task 10 (2018): Semantic Discrimination based on Knowledge and Association.
+In *Proceedings of The 12th International Workshop on Semantic Evaluation*, pp. 972-976.

 For this shared task we developed a classification system to determine whether an attribute word can distinguish one word from another.
 To model semantic difference, we define a discriminative score as follows: